Top 10 Movies About Dating

 5. When Harry Met Sally: This movie about two best friends who fall in love tackles the classic dating conundrum: can men and women really just be friends and what happens when you cross that line? – a situation that I think most of us can relate to.

-6. Sleepless in Seattle: This classic romantic comedy starring Meg Ryan and Tom Hanks has a clear message: when it comes to love, sometimes you have to take a giant leap of faith in order to find the real thing.
+6. Sleepless in Seattle: This movie about dating has turned into a classic!
+The romantic comedy starring Meg Ryan and Tom Hanks has a clear message: when it comes to love, sometimes you have to take a giant leap of faith in order to find the real thing.

 7. Before Sunrise: A ridiculously good looking pair (Ethan Hawke and Julie Delphy) meet on a train in Europe and end up having spending one perfectly romantic night together hanging out in Vienna.
 What we can take away from this one: Not all dating experiences are going to lead to long term relationships however that doesn’t mean they can’t be worthwhile and enjoyable.